 However, the extreme wind was a double-edge sword.
 While the kites took to the sky quickly, they also swooped around at lightning speed and did dive-bombs from the clouds.

-Several times, we ran from the kamikaze kites.
+Several times, we had to run for cover from the kamikaze kites.
 Covering our heads with our hands, we hoped that we weren’t going to be nailed in the head by a rogue kite.

 Needless to say, our visit to Jockey’s Ridge State Park was a day that we’ll never forget!